hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 surfaces for provider developers.
 Provider developers that would benefit from these features should consider whether the framework is an appropriate choice:

-* The ability to tell whether a value was set in the config, the state, or the plan.
+* Tell whether a value was set in the config, the state, or the plan.
-* The ability to tell whether a value is null, unknown, or the empty value.
+* Tell whether a value is null, unknown, or the empty value.
-* The ability to have structured types like objects.
+* Have structured types like objects.
-* The ability to use nested attributes.
+* Use nested attributes.
-* The ability to use any type as the elements of a map.
+* Use any type as the elements of a map.
-* The ability to tell when an optional and computed field has been removed from a config.
+* Tell when an optional and computed field has been removed from a config.

 ## Do You Need Any Features That the Framework Doesn't Provide (Yet)?

 The framework is still under development, and so some features that SDKv2 supports the framework may not support yet.
 These include:

-* The ability to validate configurations.
+* Validate configurations.
-* The ability to modify plans and force resource recreation.
+* Modify plans and force resource recreation.
-* The ability to use sets.
+* Use sets.
-* The ability to import resources.
+* Import resources.
-* The ability to use timeouts.
+* Use timeouts.
-* The ability to define resource state upgraders.
+* Define resource state upgraders.

 These features are on our roadmap to implement and support, but if you need them _today_, SDKv2 may be a better choice.